------------------->

 Highlights:

-• Developed FAST, a full-stack accelerator search framework with a broad design search space, including hardware datapath, software scheduling, and compiler passes such as operation fusion.
+• FAST is a full-stack accelerator search framework with a broad design search space, including hardware datapath, software scheduling, and compiler passes such as operation fusion.
 When evaluated on vision and NLP benchmarks, custom designs generated by FAST show up to 6x improvement in Perf/TDP vs. TPU-v3.
 We also demonstrated that accelerators with 2x higher Perf/TCO can become ROI-positive at moderate datacenter deployments (ASPLOS'22).

 • Developed lossless accelerators using approximate multipliers for fast and energy-efficient inference on vision benchmarks (DATE'22).

-• Our work on deep reinforcement learning for chip floorplanning was published in Nature and used in production to design next generation Google TPUs, with potential to save thousands of hours of engineering effort for each next generaion.
-I cofounded/led this project, a larger team effort with 20+ engineers and researchers across different organizations, including Google Research and Platforms (Nature'21, Statement).
+• Circuit Trainig introduces a new approach to chip floorplanning based on deep reinforcement learning.
+This work was published in Nature and used in production to design next generation Google TPUs, with potential to save thousands of hours of engineering effort for each next generaion.
+I cofounded/led this project, a cross-functional effort with 20+ engineers and researchers across different organizations, including Google Research and Platforms (Nature'21, Statement).

 • Developed deep reinforcement learning algorithms to do model parallelism that speed up deep network training by more than 60% over top-performing baselines (ICML’17, ICLR’18, and NeurIPS’20).